 Watch this video if you’d like a more detailed walkthrough of how to read your billing statement.

-In some instances, you may appear to have a credit balance, but this may not be the case.
-Sometimes, not all charges appear at once.
-Once all charges are posted (tuition, housing, and meals if applicable) you may owe the university.
-Any amount owed can be paid using the Installment Payment Plan.
-Billing/payment plan questions should be directed to the Bursar Office: (414) 229-4915, firstname.lastname@example.org, Mitchell Hall Room 285.
+In some instances, you may appear to have a credit balance, but this may not be the case if all of your charges haven’t been posted.
+Please confirm all charges are reflected on your billing statement.
+Billing/payment plan questions should be directed to the Student Financial Service Center: firstname.lastname@example.org, (414) 229-4541, Mellencamp Hall, Room 162.

 If you have already been offered financial aid but need additional funds, please visit Additional Financial Aid Options.

 You should read the Financial Aid PAWS Tutorial for help reviewing your PAWS account including ‘To Do Items and Accepting Aid.”
-If you haven’t applied for aid, it isn’t too late.
+If you haven’t applied for aid for the 2022-23 academic year, it isn’t too late to apply as long as you are still enrolled at least half-time for the spring 2023 semester.
 Apply online at www.fafsa.gov.
-If you don’t have any anticipated aid, you will want to make the $100 minimum payment in order to participate in the installment plan and avoid possible late fees.
+If you don’t have any anticipated aid, you should pay the amount due in full or sign up for the UWM Payment Plan.

-Financial aid disbursement begins Saturday, January 15, ten days before classes begin.
+Financial aid disbursement begins Saturday, January 14, ten days before classes begin.
 You should be able to see disbursed aid posted on your PAWS account that afternoon.
-Our office will send you an email the following week either confirming your aid has disbursed or explaining why it has not.
-We will also send emails prior to January 15 to those who may experience a delay in their disbursement.
+You will be sent an email the following week either confirming your aid disbursed or explaining why it has not.
+We will also send emails prior to actual disbursement to those who may experience a delay in their disbursement.

-Beginning the week before the first disbursement, call volume in our office is extremely high.
-You may experience difficulty in speaking with a financial aid representative.
-The easiest way to verify your funds have disbursed is by checking your PAWS account and reading any email sent to your UWM account.
-If you do not see any To Do items in your PAWS account, and do not fall under one of the categories below, you should assume your aid will disburse on time.
+The week before the bill is due, our call volume is extremely high.
+You may experience difficulty in speaking with a staff member.
+The easiest way to verify your funds disbursed is by checking your PAWS account and reading any email sent to your UWM account.
+If you do not see any To Do items in your PAWS Student Center, and do not have anything preventing disbursement, you can assume your aid will disburse on time.

-The easiest way to verify your funds have been disbursed is by checking your PAWS account after January 15 and read any email sent to your UWM account.
+The easiest way to verify your funds have been disbursed is by checking your PAWS Student Center after January 15 and reading any email sent to your UWM account the next week.

 If your aid is more than your charges, the excess will be sent to you to use for your other educational expenses.
 Sign up for Direct Deposit of your Refund in order to receive your excess funds as quickly as possible.
-If you do not sign up for direct deposit, the extra (excess cash check) is sent to your PAWS mailing address from the Bursar Office in the form of a check.
-If you are expecting a check, please make sure that your mailing address on PAWS is correct.
-The Bursar Office will begin mailing these on Tuesday, January 18.
-They are unable to hold checks for pickup.
-If you have questions on your excess cash check, after allowing for postal delivery times, any questions should be directed to the Bursar Office.
+If you do not sign up for direct deposit, the extra (excess cash check) is sent to your PAWS mailing address in the form of a check.
+Make sure your mailing address on PAWS is correct.
+Direct deposits usually arrive in bank accounts 2-3 days after the refund is processed.
+If being sent a check, please allow an extra week for printing and mail time.
+We are unable to hold checks for pickup.

 Even when disbursement runs smoothly, some students experience delays in receiving their funds.
 The most common problems are listed below:

-YOU ARE ENROLLED PART-TIME, BUT YOUR FINANCIAL AID BUDGET IS FULL-TIME:
+YOU ARE ENROLLED PART-TIME, BUT HAVEN’T UPDATED US:

-- Enrollment level and Financial Aid Budgets must match in order for funds to disburse.
-Original financial aid offers are based on the assumption of full-time enrollment.
+- Original financial aid offers are based on the assumption of full-time enrollment.
 If you are an undergraduate student enrolled in less than 12 credits, you must tell us how many credits you will take.
 Our office will review your aid for possible revisions and make sure these match which then allows your aid to disburse.
 In most cases, a minimum of six undergraduate credits is required to receive any amount of financial aid.
 If you have not previously provided our office with this information, please do so now.
 The most efficient way to inform us is via our online contact form.
-Please provide the number of credits you will take (fall and spring if known).
-Include ENROLLMENT or CREDIT LEVEL in the subject line and also make sure you include your STUDENT ID # in the body of your email.)
-Failure to notify our department by August 10 may result in a delay in the disbursement of your aid.
+Please provide the number of credits you will take.
+If you don’t use the contact form, you can email us the following information: PART-TIME ENROLLMENT in the subject line and NUMBER OF CREDITS you are taking, and STUDENT ID # in the body of your email.
+Failure to notify our department by January 1 may result in a delay in your aid disbursing.

 YOU HAVEN’T COMPLETED ALL LOAN REQUIREMENTS: